 Once you have been granted indefinite leave to remain on grounds of long residence, you will be free from any immigration time restrictions.
 You will not lose your indefinite leave to remain unless you are absent from the UK for more than two years or commit a serious offence.

-It is possible to apply for ILR on the basis of long residence at a Premium Same-Day Service appointment at the Home Office and receive a decision on the same day.
+It is possible to apply for ILR on the basis of long residence at a Super Priority appointment at the Home Office and receive a decision within 1 working day.

 A long residence application is deemed to be a human rights claim and will trigger a right of appeal if refused.